OctopusDeploy/blog/blog/2024-10/introducing-config-as-code-runbooks/index.md

 ## Conclusion

-Config as Code for Runbooks has been one of our most-requested features, and we're excited that it's started to roll out.
+Config as Code for Runbooks has been one of our most requested features, and we're excited that it's started rolling out.
 We'll be providing more information soon, so keep an eye out more for more updates on our blog, in our newsletter, on social media, and in our docs.

 Happy deployments!